-Action Center was one of the big changes included in Windows 10 since it’s release.
-Acting as a hub for the toast notifications and alerts related to the UWP apps installed on your PC and other system apps, Action Center provides you the quick overview of what’s going on in the world of your apps and programs.
+Action Center was one of the big changes included in Windows 10 since its release.
+Acting as a hub for the toast notifications and alerts related to the UWP apps installed on your PC and other system apps, Action Center provides you a quick overview of what’s going on in the world of your apps and programs.
 If your Windows 10 Action Center Taskbar icon is not showing App icons, then this post shows how you can show or hide app icons in the Action Center icon.

 Show or Hide app icons in Action Center

-By default, app icons are shown on the taskbar, overlapping the Action Center icon for the fraction of a second, accompanied by the total number of new notifications stacked up in Action Center ready for you to dismiss them.
-The feature, in general, has proved to be quite useful where you can know beforehand whether which app has sprung up notifications, without even peeking into the Action center domain.
+By default, app icons are shown on the taskbar, overlapping the Action Center icon for the fraction of a second, accompanied by the total number of new notifications stacked up in Action Center ready for you to dismiss.
+The feature, in general, has proved to be quite useful where you can know beforehand which app has sprung up notifications, without even peeking into the Action center domain.
 I personally enjoy this feature a lot as I have my Windows Phone connected to the PC and it goes live whenever any notification arrives on my phone.
-The Cortana icon shows up on my PC telling me that I need to attend my phone to view the notification.
+The Cortana icon shows up on my PC telling me that I need to attend to my phone to view the notification.

 However, we have a couple of ways using which you can hide the app icons if that’s what you prefer.
 Follow the below methods in order to do so:

 Quite the simplest one!
 Just right-click the Action Center icon to pop up its context menu.
 Click/Tap “Don’t show app icons” in order to hide the icons as and when notifications come in.
 While for turning them back on, you need to click “Show app icons” button.
 According to your settings, the same will be reflected whenever a new notification dives in.